devloopstudios/anska-p/README.md

 A simple chat and function bot'.

 # Goals
- [ ] receive text from user as parameter
+ [Done] receive text from user as parameter

- [ ] send a answer to the user as return
+ [Done] send a answer to the user as return

  [ ] save the user requests